kyma-project/kyma/docs/event-bus/03-06-configure-default-channelprovisioner.md

 ## Google PubSub

-After you complete the [prereqisite steps](https://github.com/knative/eventing/tree/release-0.5/contrib/gcppubsub/config#prerequisites) mentioned in the Knative eventing documentation, follow these steps to configure the Google PubSub ClusterChannelProvisioner:
+After you complete the [prerequisite steps](https://github.com/knative/eventing/tree/release-0.5/contrib/gcppubsub/config#prerequisites) mentioned in the Knative eventing documentation, follow these steps to configure the Google PubSub ClusterChannelProvisioner:

     > **NOTE:** Skip the last step to install `Knative eventing` as it is pre-installed with Kyma.